khawslee/facedetection-mlkit-cordova/README.md

-# liveness-mlkit-cordova
+# facedetection-mlkit-cordova
-Liveness detection using Google ML Kit in Cordova
+Face detection using Google ML Kit in Cordova